atopile/atopile/docs/install.md

 ### Installing packages

+### Install - from the package manager <small>recommended</small>

 To install a package, run the following command:

 `ato install <your-package-name>`

 The package will be added in the .ato/modules/your-package-name directory.
 It's installed just like existing git repositories that means you can make changes to it and push those changes back to the remote, if you have permissions to do so.

+### Install - from a git repo

+To install a package from a git repository, run the following command:

+`ato install <your-repository-url>`

+The package will be added will be added to your dependencies in a similar fashion than the procedure above.
+See below for the procedure to specify a specific package.

 ### Upgrading packages & version management